 The two basic types of investment accounts are taxable accounts and tax-deferred accounts.
-When you invest in taxable accounts, the amount of money you invest is not tax-deductible, nor does it grow tax-deferred.
-Instead, the investor is taxed on dividends, if any, during the year, and capital gains if and when the investment is sold at a price higher than it was purchased.
+When you invest in taxable accounts, such as a regular brokerage account, the amount of money you invest is not tax-deductible, nor does it grow tax-deferred.
+Instead, the investor is taxed on any dividends received during the year, as well as on capital gains—if and when an investment is sold at a price higher than it was purchased.
 With tax-deferred accounts, such as IRAs and 401(k)s, the money invested grows tax-free until withdrawn.

-Also, if you want to retire prior to the eligibility for full Social Security benefits, it can be smart to have accounts where withdrawals are taxed a lower rate (or not taxed at all) in those crucial first years of retirement.
+If you want to retire before you become eligible for full Social Security benefits, it can be smart to have accounts where withdrawals are taxed at a lower rate (or not taxed at all) in those crucial first years of retirement.

 Tax Diversification Benefits

-Also, you will get the most out of tax deferral by leaving your 401(k) and traditional IRA money untouched and growing tax-free as long as possible.
-Therefore it is wise to withdraw from taxable accounts and Roth IRAs first in retirement and to withdraw from tax-deferred accounts later.
+You will get the most out of tax deferral by leaving your 401(k) and traditional IRA money untouched and growing tax-free as long as possible.
+Therefore, it is wise to withdraw from taxable accounts and Roth IRAs first in retirement and to withdraw from tax-deferred accounts later.

 No one can predict what tax laws will do, especially decades in advance.
 Investors should carefully think about possible taxation scenarios in retirement before making long-term decisions on the types of accounts to invest in.
 For example, it's wise to consider the chances of being in a higher tax bracket or a lower tax bracket in retirement and then invest accordingly.